EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Arsenic, which is classified as a Group 1 carcinogen by the International Agency for Research on Cancer, is water-soluble - so it accumulates in rice, which is grown in flooded fields more than other cereals.
 Arsenic exposure affects almost every organ in the body and can cause skin lesions, cancer, diabetes and lung diseases.

 Rice is known to accumulate around ten times as much arsenic as other cereals.
-In rice grains arsenic is concentrated in the outer bran layer surrounding the endosperm.
+In rice grains , arsenic is concentrated in the outer bran layer surrounding the endosperm.
 This means that brown rice, (unmilled or unpolished rice that retains its bran) contains more arsenic than white rice.
 This milling process removes arsenic from white rice but also removes 75-90% of its nutrients.

-Previous research from the University of Sheffield found half of the rice consumed in the UK exceeded European Commission regulations for levels of arsenic in rice meant for the consumption for infants or young children (see the News below).
+Previous research from the University of Sheffield found half of the rice consumed in the UK exceeded European Commission regulations for levels of arsenic in rice meant for the consumption of infants or young children (see the News below).

 The new study: